Scandinavian York: West Saxon rule 927–939

-Restoration of Scandinavian rule 939-944
+Restoration of Scandinavian rule 939–944

-Although Æthelstan had integrated the Anglo-Saxon kingdoms into one unified England and suppressed opposition from the Vikings and their allies.
-When he died in 939, the Viking leader Olaf Guthfrithson (who had been defeated at the Brunanburh) was able to travel from Dublin and take over Northumbria with minimal opposition.
+Although Æthelstan had integrated the Anglo-Saxon kingdoms into one unified England and suppressed opposition from the Vikings and their allies, when he died in 939, the Viking leader Olaf Guthfrithson (who had been defeated at Brunanburh) arrived from Dublin and took over Northumbria with minimal opposition.
 Coins minted at York during his reign show the Raven motif.

 In 940, his cousin Olaf Cuaran joined him in York.
 In 941 Olaf Guthfrithson invaded Mercia and East Anglia The Archbishops of York and Canterbury mediated and Edmund I, Æthelstan's successor, surrendered much of the south-east Midlands and Lincolnshire.

 It is probable that Olaf Guthfrithson died in 942 and was replaced by Olaf Cuaran.
 Then in 943 the Anglo-Saxon Chronicle says that Olaf Cuaran was baptised, with Edmund as sponsor, and that same year, another king of Northumbria, was named as Ragnall Guthfrithson and he was confirmed also with Edmund as sponsor.
 Both Olaf and Ragnall are called king, but it is uncertain whether they were co-rulers or rival kings.

 The chronology of events for both Olaf Guthfrithson, Olaf Cuaranths and Ragnalls' reigns have been subject to debate however the annals for 944 all seem to agree that Edmund was able to expel the Viking leaders from Northumbria.

-English rule 944-947
+English rule 944–947

 In 945, Edmund invaded Cumbria and blinded two sons of Domnall mac Eógain, king of Strathclyde.
-Then according to the Anglo-Saxon Chronicle he "granted all of Strathclyde, to Malcom king of the Scots in return for an alliance.
+Then according to the Anglo-Saxon Chronicle he "granted" all of Strathclyde, to Malcom king of the Scots in return for an alliance.

 In 946 Edmund was assassinated at Pucklechurch.

 Edmund was replaced by Eadred who immediately turned his attention to Northumbria, where according to the Anglo-Saxon Chronicle, he "subdued all Northumberland under his power" and obtained oaths of obedience from the Scots.

 In 947 Eadred went to the Anglo-Scandinavian town of Tanshelf, where Archbishop Wulfan and the Northumbrian witan submitted to him.

-Scandinavian rule reestablished 948-954
+Scandinavian rule reestablished 947–954

 Eric Bloodaxe capitalizing on the deteriorating political situation in York, established himself as king.
-Eadreds, response was to raid Northumbria and drive Eric out.
-Olaf Cuaran was reestablished as king from 950-952.
-Olaf's rule was shortlived as in 952 Eric removed him and then reigned in Northumbria till 954.
+Eadred's response was to raid Northumbria and drive Eric out.
+Olaf Cuaran was reestablished as king from 950 to 952.
+Olaf's rule was short-lived as in 952 Eric removed him and then reigned in Northumbria till 954.